-(1) Earnings before interest, tax, depreciation, amortization, restructuring charges and Year 2000 costs (EBITDA), and operating profit before amortization, restructuring charges and Year 2000 costs (adjusted operating profit), are used by us to measure our operating performance, including our ability to generate cash flow.
+- (1) Earnings before interest, tax, depreciation, amortization, restructuring charges and Year 2000 costs (EBITDA), and operating profit before amortization, restructuring charges and Year 2000 costs (adjusted operating profit), are used by us to measure our operating performance, including our ability to generate cash flow.
 Among other things, EBITDA eliminates the differences that arise between businesses due to the manner in which they were acquired, funded or recorded.
 In particular, EBITDA excludes the effects of amortization of identifiable intangible assets and goodwill, which is a non-cash charge arising from acquisitions accounted for under the purchase method of accounting.
 Adjusted operating profit reflects depreciation expense but eliminates the effects of amortization of identifiable intangible assets and goodwill, restructuring charges and Year 2000 costs.
 Because we do not consider these items to be operating costs, we exclude them from the measurement of our operating performance.
 We also measure our earnings from continuing operations to adjust for non-recurring items (adjusted earnings from continuing operations) to assist in comparing them from one period to another.
-EBITDA, adjusted operating profit, adjusted earnings from continuing operations and related measures do not have any standardized meaning prescribed by GAAP and therefore are unlikely to be comparable with the calculation of similar measures for other companies, and should not be viewed as alternatives to operating profits, cash flow from operations, net income or other measures of financial performance calculated in accordance with GAAP.

-- (2) The calculation of adjusted earnings from continuing operations is set out within "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Results of Operations" included elsewhere in this prospectus. - (3) Represents percentage of revenues from ongoing businesses, which exclude disposals.
+EBITDA, adjusted operating profit, adjusted earnings from continuing operations and related measures do not have any standardized meaning prescribed by GAAP and therefore are unlikely to be comparable with the calculation of similar measures for other companies, and should not be viewed as alternatives to operating profit, cash flow from operations, net income or other measures of financial performance calculated in accordance with GAAP. - (2) The calculation of adjusted earnings from continuing operations is set out within "Management's Discussion and Analysis of Financial Condition and Results of Operations Results of Operations" included elsewhere in this prospectus.
+As noted above, results for the three months ended March 31, 2002 reflect a required change in an accounting principle as a result of a new accounting standard, adopted January 1, 2002, whereby goodwill and certain intangible assets are no longer amortized.
+Results for the three months ended March 31, 2001 have been adjusted to include the pro forma effect of the new accounting standard as though this change had been effective for this period to make them comparable to the results for the three months ended March 31, 2002.
+Results for each of the three years ended December 31, 1999, 2000 and 2001 have not been adjusted for this change, as the results for these three years are comparable to each other as presented. - (3) Represents percentage of revenues from ongoing businesses, which exclude disposals.
 Disposals consist of results of businesses sold or held for sale which do not qualify as discontinued operations. - (4) Working capital represents current assets less current liabilities of continuing operations, excluding cash, short-term indebtedness and current portion of long-term debt. - (5) Total debt includes short-term indebtedness, current portion of long-term debt and long-term debt, as well as amounts which represent the carrying value of currency swaps related to our debt.
-Carrying values of currency swaps are included within "Other non-current liabilities" and "Accounts payable and accruals" and total \$197 million and \$238 million in our December 31, 2000 and 2001 consolidated balance sheets, respectively.
+Carrying values of currency swaps are included within "Other non-current liabilities" and "Accounts payable and accruals" and total \$197 million, \$238 million and \$236 million in our December 31, 2000 and 2001 and March 31, 2002 consolidated balance sheets, respectively.